 - Windhoek the national beer!
 And also some wine, but imported from South Africa.

 With an initial budget of € 3,360.00 for 21 days, we have in the end spent 26 days in Namibia ie € 4,160.00 budget.
-We were almost in our budget.
-Again as in South Africa, the car insurance did costs us extra money.
-Without it, we would have spent in total of 4 EUR for the 4 days, including everything: accommodation, petrol, food, activities, entrances to national parks, ...
-With it we are at 4029 EUR 26 EUR beyond the budget.
+We stayed there almost.
+Again like in South Africa, 4 × 4 insurance puts us in the red.
+Without this one, we have a total of 4029 EUR for the 26 days, including everything: accommodation, petrol, food, activities, entrances to national parks, ...
+With this one we are at 4601 EUR 440 EUR beyond the budget.
 No comment ...